-What are you supposed to do to reduce back pain sleeping problems?
+What can you do then to reduce back pain related sleeping problems?

 If you and your partner don’t want to sleep in different beds, you can choose a customizable mattress.

-The extra bonus of the split bed is that you don’t have to worry about feeling every movement that your partner makes during the night, which can interrupt your sleep or even cause you pain in your neck and back if their movements are quite pronounced.
+The extra bonus of the split bed is that you don’t have to worry about feeling every movement that your partner makes during the night, which can interrupt your sleep and worsen your pain.

 Use The Right Pillows

-If you’re experiencing regular neck or back pain, it’s not just your mattress that can be making you feel worse – it’s also your pillows.
+If you’re experiencing regular neck or back pain, it’s not just your mattress that can be making you feel worse – it can also be your pillows.

-In fact, if you’ve got a supportive mattress but your pillows aren’t comfortable enough, that can cause you problems.
+In fact, if you’ve got a supportive mattress but your pillows aren’t comfortable enough it can cause real problems.

-Here are some important tips for choosing the right pillows so that your neck and body get the right support during the night.
+Here are some important tips for choosing the right pillows so that your neck and body get the support you need at night.

 Avoid a pillow that’s too stiff